fbpx

 • How soon are the vendors looking to sell?

-This method gives the Real Estate agent time to think and possibly let slip some information that can help your negotiations.
+This method gives the Real Estate agent time to think and possibly let slip some information about the seller’s motivation that can help your negotiations.

 • What are the vendor’s reasons for selling the property?